Yubin-Lu/Discovering-transition-phenomena-from-data-of-stochastic-dynamical-systems/README.md

 # The file EDMD.m for example 1

-# The file EDMDBio.m for example 2
+# The file EdmdBio.m for example 2

 # The file LpEdmd.m for example 3